17 zip codes·Updated June 2026

 Phoenix's more affordable neighbor with University of Arizona demand and a growing defense sector.
 Same landlord-friendly Arizona laws, lower entry price, less investor competition.
-Sometimes the second city is the better buy.
+The second city is often the better buy.

 Median Asking Rent